Say You Won't Let Go: Commercial performance

 On 12 September 2016, the song was at number 30 on The Official Chart Update in the United Kingdom.
 On 16 September 2016, the song entered the UK Singles Chart at number 25, and peaked at number one two weeks later, becoming Arthur's second number one and spending three consecutive weeks at the top.
 The song was ranked the nineteenth biggest-selling song of 2016 in the UK, making Arthur the biggest-selling British male artist of the year.
 By the second week of January 2017, it had surpassed the one million sales mark, making him the first-ever X Factor act to have two singles sell over a million copies in his homeland.

 In the United States, the song debuted at #100 on the date November 12, 2016.
-The song peaked at #11 for two non-consecutive weeks being kept out of the top 10 from Malibu by Miley Cyrus the first week and Congratulations by Post Malone the second week.
+The song peaked at #11 for two non-consecutive weeks being kept out of the top 10 from "Malibu" by Miley Cyrus the first week and "Congratulations" by Post Malone the second week.
 It spent 52 weeks on the chart.
-The song is his first single to chart on the US Billboard Hot 100, making Arthur only the second winner of The X Factor UK to reach the US top 40 (following Leona Lewis) and only the third winner to chart on the Hot 100 following Lewis and Little Mix.
+The song is his first single to chart on the US Billboard Hot 100, making Arthur only the third winner to chart on the Hot 100 following Leona Lewis and Little Mix.
 In May 2017, the song reached No. 1 on the Adult Pop Songs Airplay Chart, more than six months after its release in the US.
 The song was certified diamond in the US by the RIAA on February 15, 2023.
 The song has sold over 1,208,000 digital copies in the US as of September 2017.
 It was the eighth best-selling song of 2017 in the US, with 1,195,000 copies sold in 2017.

 By 2021, the single had sold 2,676,756 copies in the UK.

 On 15 September 2016, the song entered the Irish Singles Chart at number 91 before peaking at number one on 14 October and spending four non-consecutive weeks at the top of the charts.
 The song has also charted in Australia, France, New Zealand and Sweden.
 On February 26, 2017, it was announced on Channel 4's Sunday Brunch that the single had sold 2 million copies worldwide.

+As of October 2024, the song is the 15th most streamed song in Spotify history, having amassed over three billion streams on the platform.

 Music video

 A music video to accompany the release of "Say You Won't Let Go" was first released onto YouTube on 9 September 2016 at a total length of three minutes and thirty seconds.
-On YouTube it has received over 1.2 billion views.
+As of August 2025, it has received over 1.7 billion views on YouTube.